axibase/axibase-charts/configuration/audio-alerts.md

 > Store audio files in the `/opt/atsd/atsd/conf/portal` directory of your ATSD installation.

-* The following path to audio files stored on the ATSD filesystem must be set in the `audio-alert` setting: `/portal/resource/alarm.ogg`
+* The following path to audio files stored on the ATSD file system must be set in the `audio-alert` setting: `/portal/resource/alarm.ogg`
   * Note that files located in the specified directory must always be referenced with the addition of `/resource/` before audio file name.

 Audio is played only on `alert-expression` status change, such as `false` evaluating to `true` or `true` evaluating to `false`.